cppalliance/cppalliance.github.io/tools/werkprufer.md

 Der Werkpr&uuml;fer does not work alone.
 Der *Werkmeister* - the works-master, the appointed defender of the craft - sits opposite.
 Every candidate defect the Werkpr&uuml;fer drafts must survive the Werkmeister's counter-inspection before it reaches the final record.
 The tension between them is the quality control.
 When the Werkmeister prevails, the section earns *Abnahme*.
 When the Werkpr&uuml;fer prevails, the defect earns its *Mangel*.
 When neither can prevail, the matter is referred to the Geselle for testimony.

 The work follows a defined process.
-Die *Einberufung* convenes the Pr&uuml;fkammer and reads the Werkst&uuml;ck.
+Die *Einberufung* convenes the Pr&uuml;fstelle and reads the Werkst&uuml;ck.
 Die *Ermittlung* assembles the Pr&uuml;fakte.
-Die *Befragung* questions the Geselle on matters the Pr&uuml;fkammer cannot resolve from the record alone.
+Die *Befragung* questions the Geselle on matters the Pr&uuml;fstelle cannot resolve from the record alone.
 Die *Pr&uuml;fung* tests every claim and counter-inspects every finding.
 Der *Pr&uuml;fbericht* delivers the formal observations - sealed with one of three verdicts.
 The process names the sequence.
 The instructions inside each rule name the work.

 ---